vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/authentication/Connect-CloudBuilder.md

 ## Synopsis

-Request an authentication token from a VMware Cloud Builder instance.
+Requests an authentication token from a VMware Cloud Builder instance.

 ## Syntax